What’s in store for silver in the future? Keith Neumeyer of First Majestic Silver has said he sees the white metal reaching US$130 per ounce.

 Silver has made significant gains in the past, but has not risen past US$20 per ounce since 2016.

-Nonetheless, well-known figure Keith Neumeyer, CEO of First Majestic Silver (TSX:FR,NYSE:AG), believes the white metal could reach the US$130 level.
+Nonetheless, well-known figure Keith Neumeyer, CEO of First Majestic Silver (TSX:FR,NYSE:AG), believes the white metal could reach into the triple digits, an idea he reiterated in an interview at the top of 2020.

 Silver in the future: Why US$130?